ABOUT DANIEL L. TELLES

 Born and raised in the San Francisco Bay Area, I’m a Xicano cinematographer and filmmaker passionate about telling stories that center underrepresented communities and marginalized voices.

-Currently, I serve as a Senior Producer and Editor at ITVS, where I collaborate on independent documentaries that challenge dominant narratives and deepen public understanding.
-I’m proud to be part of a team committed to creating space for stories that shift culture and spark dialogue.
+Previously, I served as a Senior Producer & Editor at ITVS, collaborating on independent documentaries that challenge dominant narratives and deepen public understanding.

-This year, I’m incredibly honored that our documentary American Agitators won the Jury Award for Best Documentary at Cinequest, as well at the Poppy Jasper Film Festival.
-The film highlights the powerful organizing legacy of Fred Ross Sr. and Fred Ross Jr., and this recognition fuels our mission to inspire the next generation of changemakers.
+My documentary work includes American Agitators, which received the Jury Award for Best Documentary at the Cinequest Film Festival and the Poppy Jasper Film Festival.
+The film explores the organizing legacy of Fred Ross Sr. and Fred Ross Jr., celebrating the power of grassroots movements.

-Over the past decade, my documentary work has appeared on Vice Media, PBS’s American Masters, and in gallery exhibitions like Amalia Mesa-Bains: In Her Own Worlds, currently on display at the Berkeley Art Museum.
+Over the past decade, my work has appeared on Vice Media, PBS’s American Masters, and in gallery exhibitions such as Amalia Mesa-Bains: In Her Own Worlds at the Berkeley Art Museum.

-📱 In addition to my film work, I’ve built a TikTok following of 34.8K+, where I share behind-the-scenes content, creative tips, and cinematic storytelling.
-I’ve partnered with brands like Adobe, Aputure Amaran, and Anker, using my platform to highlight both the craft and community of filmmaking.
+📱 On TikTok I also share filmmaking insights and behind-the-scenes content with a following of 35K+, and have partnered with brands including Adobe, Aputure Amaran, and Anker to highlight both the craft and community of filmmaking.